Library Leadership and Management Certificate

 MaryAnn received her Bachelor of Arts from SUNY Oswego, a Masters of Education from St. Lawrence University, and a Certificate of Advanced Studies in Executive Human Resources Leadership from Cornell University.
 In addition, MaryAnn holds several advanced professional certifications and designations.
 She is a Certified Organizational Development Professional, EQ-I and EQ360 Emotional Intelligence Practitioner, Professional Coach, Workplace Mediator, Conflict Dynamics Profile Practitioner, and an Accredited Facilitator for the DiSC personality profile assessment, and for the Five Behaviors of a Cohesive Team curriculum.

-Terra B. Jacobson (Chicago, IL) has been the dean of the Learning Resource Center at Moraine Valley Community College (Palos Hills, IL) https://lib.morainevalley.edu/main/home since 2016 and has worked in community college libraries since 2009.
-She has an M.S. in Information Science (Indiana University, Bloomington) and an M.S. in Library Science (Indiana University, Bloomington).
-Terra is pursuing her Ph.D. in Information Studies (Dominican University, IL).
+Dr. Terra B. Jacobson (Chicago, IL) has been the dean of the Learning Resource Center at Moraine Valley Community College (Palos Hills, IL) lib.morainevalley.edu since 2016 and has worked in community college libraries since 2009.
+She has a Ph.D. in Information Studies (Dominican University, IL), an M.S. in Information Science (Indiana University, Bloomington), and an M.S. in Library Science (Indiana University, Bloomington).
 Her current research examines the value of community college libraries.

 Carli Spina